 Reasons to Order Extra Wedding Invitations

 You might feel that purchasing extra wedding invitations is an unnecessary expense.
 You might fear that you do not have the budget for it.
-However, here are some reasons why ordering even just a few additional invitations are crucial:
+However, here are some reasons why ordering even just a few additional invitations is crucial:

 - You might forget to invite someone until the last minute.
 Having extra invitations at hand means you do not need to visit the stationer again.